The Muppets: A Celebration of 30 Years

 The Muppets: A Celebration of 30 Years is a one-hour special starring Jim Henson's Muppets.
 It was shot in Toronto, Ontario in 1985 and aired January 21, 1986 on CBS.

 Plot

-Muppets from The Muppet Show, Sesame Street, Sam and Friends, Uncle Traveling Matt and Sprocket from Fraggle Rock, and other Muppet-related characters host a banquet to celebrate their thirtieth anniversary by presenting a retrospective of their film and television appearances.
+Muppets from various productions, including The Muppet Show, Sesame Street, Sam and Friends, as well as characters from Fraggle Rock such as Uncle Traveling Matt and Sprocket, convened to commemorate their thirtieth anniversary through a celebratory banquet.
+The event featured a retrospective of their cinematic and television endeavors.